USEPA/WNTR/documentation/resilience.rst

 All these aspects must work together to limit the effects of disasters and enable rapid return to normal delivery of safe water to customers.
 Numerous resilience metrics have been suggested [USEPA14]_.
-These metrics generally fall into five categories: topographic, hydraulic, water quality, water security, and economic.
+These metrics generally fall into five categories: topographic, hydraulic, water quality, water security, and economic [USEPA14]_.
 When quantifying resilience,
 it is important to understand which metric best defines resilience for a particular scenario.
 WNTR includes many metrics to help